Stilic/tewiki/README.md

-# tewiki
+# Tewiki

-✏ The new wiki system.
+The next-gen wiki system.